-- Admissions to schools in relation to admissions, assessments, and school. - Statutory assessments of Special Educational Needs (SEN) should be raised directly with Local Authorities. - School re-organisation proposals.

-- Exclusion of children from school information about raising concerns about exclusion can be found at: www.gov.uk/school-discipline-exclusions/exclusions. - Whistleblowing see TCES Group whistleblowing policy and procedure for employees and voluntary staff.
-The DfE is also a prescribed body for whistleblowing in education. - Staff grievances and disciplinary these matters will invoke the TCES Group grievance procedures.
-Complainants will not be informed of the outcome of any investigation. - Complaints about services by other providers who may use TCES premises or facilities these providers should have their own complaints procedure to deal with complaints about their service(s).
+- Admissions procedures. - Statutory assessments of Special Educational Needs (SEN) should be raised directly with Local Authorities. - Service reorganisation proposals. - Whistleblowing see TCES Group whistleblowing policy and procedure for employees and voluntary staff. - Staff grievances and disciplinary these matters will invoke the TCES Group grievance procedures.
+Complainants will not be informed of the outcome of any investigation. - Complaints about services by other providers who may use TCES premises or facilities - these providers should have their own complaints procedure to deal with complaints about their service(s).
 Please contact them directly.